kevindicke/Hang-Man/README.md

 ##### -Pick number of rounds player would like to play
 ##### -Sound effects for current and wrong letters

+---
 ### User story

-##### As Player 1 I want to pick a 6 character word that will be difficult for Player 2 solve in 6 guesses.
+##### As Player 1 I want to pick a word that will be difficult for Player 2 solve in 6 guesses.
 And as Player 2 I would want to do the same.